kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 @ul
 - will establish the list of available pipelines/software as well as partners’ local solutions to detect CNV from gene panels, WES, shallow and deep WGS, array CGH and SNP microarrays.

-- will benchmark these systems using datasets from task#2 to select the most sensitive, specific, reliable and rapid systems for each dataset for germline and somatic CNVs.
-Note that if no system is efficient enough for some conditions, the h-CNV partners will develop new system(s) to address community needs.
+- will benchmark these systems using provided datasets to select the most sensitive, specific, reliable and rapid systems for each dataset for germline and somatic CNVs

-- will optimize the selected pipelines from task#1.2 to increase performance on ELIXIR compute nodes and define optimal parameters and guidelines to help end-users to efficiently and reliably detect CNV in various situations through the ELIXIR training platform.
+- will optimize the selected generated pipelines to increase performance on ELIXIR compute nodes and define optimal parameters and guidelines to help end-users to efficiently and reliably detect CNV in various situations through the ELIXIR training platform.
 @ulend

 ---